mwahab1/Cleaning_Data_Project/README.md

 * The run_analysis.R file is the only script required to repeatably perform the same summarization.
 * The script requires the following libraries:
     * dplyr
-* Assumes the data has been unzipped and the following files exist in the current directory :
+* Assumes the data zip file has been unzipped and the following files exist in the current directory :
+      *     features.txt            ---Names of Feature Columns that have been recorded in the original raw data
+      *     activity_labels.txt     ---Activity Lables (Walking/Laying etc
+      *     /test/X_test.txt        ---
+      *     /test/y_test.txt
+      *     /test/subject_test.txt
+      *     /train/X_train.txt
+      *     /train/y_train.txt
+      *     /train/subject_train.txt
       *

 Other